 - Birth control pills, medicine to treat hepatitis C (such as boceprevir, telaprevir), medicine to treat an infection (such as clarithromycin, erythromycin, fluconazole, itraconazole, ketoconazole), medicine to treat HIV infection (such as darunavir, efavirenz, fosamprenavir, lopinavir, nelfinavir, ritonavir, saquinavir, tipranavir), or other medicine to lower cholesterol (such as fenofibrate, gemfibrozil)

 - Tell your doctor if you regularly drink grapefruit juice or eat grapefruit.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have kidney disease, diabetes, muscle problems, thyroid problems, or a history of liver disease.
-Tell your doctor if you have heart or blood vessel disease, low blood pressure, heart valve problems, or history of stroke.
+- Tell your doctor if you have kidney disease, diabetes, muscle problems, thyroid problems, a history of liver disease, heart or blood vessel disease, low blood pressure, heart valve problems, or a history of stroke.

-- Make sure any doctor or dentist who treats you knows that you use this medicine.
-You may need to stop using this medicine if you have major surgery, a major injury, or other serious health problems.
+- Tell any doctor or dentist who treats you that you take this medicine.
+You may need to stop taking this medicine if you have major surgery, a major injury, or other serious health problems.